Where the Germans are

-A peacock was perched on a sawhorse, and as soon as it saw us, it jumped onto the grass, shot out its cobalt feathers and began a slow pirouette, like a runway model.
+It was coming from a peacock perched on a sawhorse.
+As soon as it saw us, it jumped onto the grass, shot out its cobalt feathers and began a slow pirouette, like a runway model.

-So Petersen showed us the expanded Museum of Brewing, with a handsome Rathskeller and patio for visitors on the brewery tour.
+We walked on the Museum of Brewing, which has a handsome Rathskeller and patio for visitors on the brewery tour.